-Stress-resilience, susceptibility traced to neurons in reward circuitDecember 12th, 2012 in Neuroscience /
+Stress-resilience, susceptibility traced to neurons in reward circuitDecember 12, 2012 in Medicine & Health / Neuroscience

 A specific pattern of neuronal firing in a brain reward circuit instantly rendered mice vulnerable to depression-like behavior induced by acute severe stress, a study supported by the National Institutes of Health has found.
 When researchers used a high-tech method to mimic the pattern, previously resilient mice instantly succumbed to a depression-like syndrome of social withdrawal and reduced pleasure-seeking – they avoided other animals and lost their sweet tooth.
 When the firing pattern was inhibited in vulnerable mice, they instantly became resilient.

 "For the first time, we have shown that split-second control of specific brain circuitry can switch depression-related behavior on and off with flashes of an LED light," explained Ming-Hu Han, Ph.D., of the Mount Sinai School of Medicine, New York City, a grantee of NIH's National Institute of Mental Health (NIMH).
 "These results add to mounting clues about the mechanism of fast-acting antidepressant responses."

 Han, Eric Nestler, M.D., Ph.D., of Mount Sinai, and colleagues, report on their study online, Dec.
 12, 2012, in the journal Nature.